Bella Sidney Woolf

 Bella Sidney Woolf OBE (1877–1960) was an English author.
-Her writings predominately draw on her experience living overseas in British colonies.
+Her writings predominantly draw on her experience living overseas in British colonies.
 Through her brother Leonard Woolf, she is the sister-in-law of author Virginia Woolf.

 Early life

 Woolf was born in London, the eldest (or 2nd eldest) of ten children to Marie (née de Jongh) and the Jewish barrister Solomon Rees Sydney Woolf.
 Her father died in 1892.

 At the end of 1907, she travelled to Ceylon (today known as Sri Lanka) to visit her brother, Leonard Woolf, then a junior civil servant stationed in Kandy.

 First marriage

 In the following months she met Robert Heath Lock, Assistant Director of the Peradeniya Botanical Gardens.
 They were married in 1910.
 In August 1908, she returned to England with her brother, who was returning briefly before taking up a promotion as Assistant Government Agent of Hambantota.
 Lock died in 1915.